 Five tips to manage your affairs: staff

 Brexit has major consequences, especially if your company or organisation employs British employees.
 Make sure you are ready.
-These expert tips can help (in Dutch).
+This article has prepared a to-do list for you.

 Dutch Hospitals Association NVZ